-This is the seventh quarter in which London TravelWatch is reporting road safety statistics.
 Because of the volatility of road safety statistics from year to year the trend is the most important statistic.
-The trend in killed and serious injury is downwards over the long term.
+The trend in killed and serious injury has been downwards over the long term.
+However, there was a rise in 2016 in the killed and serious injury figure rising mostly due to a technical change in assigning severity